-From July 1, 2021, through September 10, 2021, the Company issued and sold to accredited US investors and non-U.S. investors an aggregate of \$191,000 in principal amount Convertible Promissory Notes (the "Notes") and warrants to purchase an aggregate of 3,342,163 shares of common stock (the "Warrants").
-The Company received proceeds from the closing of the private placement of \$173,000, which funds were used, and are being used, for general corporate purposes and working capital.
+From October 1, 2021, through November 10, 2021, the Company issued an aggregate of \$105,000 in convertible promissory notes and warrants to purchase an aggregate of 3,483,331 shares of common stock in a private placement.
+The Company received proceeds of \$95,000, which funds are used for general corporate purposes and working capital.

-The Notes are due twelve (12) months from their respective issuance dates (the "Maturity Date").
-The Notes do not bear interest and were issued in the face amount equal to 110% of the purchasers' commitments.
-The Notes are convertible into shares of the Company's common stock at a rate of \$0.02 to \$0.03 per share.
-If the Notes are not paid in full by the Maturity Date, the balance remaining on the Maturity Date shall be increased by 10% and the Company shall be required to pay interest at a rate of 10% per annum thereon until all sums thereunder are paid in full.
+The convertible notes are due twelve months from their respective issuance dates, are non-interest bearing, and were issued at a 10% discount to the face amount of the note.
+The notes are convertible into shares of the Company's common stock at a rate of \$0.03 per share.
+If the notes are not paid in full when due, the balance shall be increased by 10% and the Company shall be required to pay interest at a rate of 10% per annum thereon until all sums thereunder are paid in full.

-The Warrants are exercisable into shares of the Company's common stock for a term of one (1) year at an exercise price of \$0.03 to \$0.04 per share.
+The warrants are exercisable into shares of the Company's common stock for a term of one year at an exercise price of \$0.04 per share.
 The Warrants also contain provisions that protect the holders against dilution by adjustment of the conversion price in certain events involving a reduction or increase in the Company's shares.